 - Toggle easily between the edit, gantt and track views of your plan

-- Group, sort and color by different elements to visual your strategy
+- Group, sort and color by different elements to visualize your strategy

 - Create an export of your strategic plan